mitchelllisle/data-privacy-papers/README.md

 users and companies, they necessitate the transfer and analysis of substantial amounts of sensitive data.
 Privacy concerns have become increasingly pertinent, necessitating the development of privacy-preserving incentive protocols.
-Despite the rising demand for secure and decentralised systems, the existing landscape lacks a comprehensive solution.
-We propose the Boomerang protocol, a novel decentralised privacy-preserving incentive protocol that leverages cryptographic black box accumulators to securely store user interactions within the incentive system.
+Despite the rising demand for secure and decentralized systems, the existing landscape lacks a comprehensive solution.
+We propose the Boomerang protocol, a novel decentralized privacy-preserving incentive protocol that leverages cryptographic black box accumulators to securely store user interactions within the incentive system.
 Moreover, the protocol employs zero-knowledge proofs based on BulletProofs to transparently compute rewards for users, ensuring verifiability while preserving their privacy.
-To further enhance public verifiability and transparency, we utilise a smart contract on a Layer 1 blockchain to verify these zero-knowledge proofs.
+To further enhance public verifiability and transparency, we utilize a smart contract on a Layer 1 blockchain to verify these zero-knowledge proofs.
 The careful combination of black box accumulators with selected elliptic curves in the zero-knowledge proofs makes the Boomerang protocol highly efficient.
-Our proof of concept implementation shows that we can handle up to 23.6 million users per day, on a single-threaded backend server with financial costs of approximately 2 US$.
+Our proof of concept implementation shows that we can handle up to 23.6 million users per day, on a single-threaded backend server with financial costs of approximately 2 USD.
-Using the Solana blockchain we can handle 15.5 million users per day with approximate costs of 0.00011 US$ per user.
+Using the Solana blockchain we can handle 15.5 million users per day with approximate costs of 0.00011 USD per user.
 The Boomerang protocol represents a significant advancement in privacy-preserving incentive protocols, laying the groundwork for a more secure and privacy-centric future.</p>
   </details>